valenottaviano/Getting-SQL-tables-through-SSHtunnel/README.md

-# Getting SQL tables through SSHtunnel
+# Getting SQL tables and it's data through SSHtunnel
 This script is intended to be an tool for scraping data from mySQL database through an SSH tunnel using Python.

 Libraries used: